Tropical storm kills 1 in Florida, hurts 10 at Georgia base | Science-Environment

 - United States

-A weakened but resilient Tropical Storm Elsa killed at least one person in Florida on Wednesday and injured several others when a possible tornado struck a campground at a Navy base in southeast Georgia.
+Tropical Storm Elsa was carving a destructive and soaking path up the East Coast after killing at least one person in Florida and spinning up a tornado at a Georgia Navy base that flipped recreational vehicles upside-down and blew one of them into a lake.

-The National Hurricane Center said Elsa still packed 45 mph (72 kph) winds more than nine hours after making landfall along Florida's northern Gulf Coast.
-The storm's center was sweeping over southeast Georgia by 8 p.m.
-Wednesday.
+Elsa's winds weakened to 40 mph (65 kph), but it was dropping torrential rains over the Carolinas as it made its way through South Carolina early Thursday, the National Hurricane Center said in its latest update.
+Elsa was expected to move over North Carolina later in the day, pass near the eastern mid-Atlantic states by Thursday night and move near or over the northeastern United States on Friday.

+Some re-strengthening was possible Thursday night and Friday while the system moves close to the northeastern United States.

 Authorities in Jacksonville, Florida, said one person was killed Wednesday when a tree fell and struck two cars.
 The National Weather Service reported 50 mph (80 kph) wind gusts in the city.
 The tree fell during heavy rains and no one else was injured, according to Capt.
 Eric Prosswimmer of the Jacksonville Fire Rescue Department.